tninesling/Research/README.md

 3) Spell Check the content of Sports Data
 4) Tokenize, Lemmatize, and POS Tag the content for Sports Data
 5) Parse the Final Sport Templates to JSON
+6) Lemmatize and Count Term Frequencies for Final Sport Templates
+7) Count Term Frequencies for Sports Data
 These are meant to be used in this order.

 This package uses sbt for dependency management.